MattPinder/MastersProject/README.md

 * Check 35m Canu assembly
 * Continue transfer (`screen`)

 NOTE: Uncorrected contigs are removed from the Quiver output, so must retrieve from initial input file

+# 04 December 2017

+## Pilon

+Rerunning Bowtie2 step; failed to specify complete path to Illumina reads...
+* Problem - this may fill data5...
+  * If so, run on data17 instead as a temporary measure...
+  * Pilon requires BAM files, not SAM, so can convert and then delete the .sam file(s)

+## Gamma assembly attempt

+Check 35m Canu assembly
+* Smaller assembly but large contigs are consistent in size with Kordia, 'Parvi' and Gamma
+* If Gamma is present, check size and BLAST vs. itself
+  * Gamma is ~1 kb larger in this assembly?
+  * May just be the result of repeat expansion...
+BLAST to identify overlap
+    * Only one overlap hits both ends of the contig perfectly, the rest are partway into the contig
+    * Remove -3,043 and 3,590,402-
+      * Try this first; if it fails then try the other deeper trims?
+  * Jobs 16906 + 16907 in SMRT Portal...
+    * Another giant peak at the centre...
+    * Compare the three available assemblies and see whether the source/cause of the peak can be determined
+  * 16912-16915 - trimming less of the front end to lengthen the repeat region, and see if that helps

+## Eutrophication
+Message Pierre and let him know where the data is?

+## Data transfer
+Check which other data needs moving?
+* Get higher permissions for sparc1

+## To do

+* Run jobs 16912-16915 when the references have uploaded, and check outcome
+* Ensure that Bowtie2 jobs complete (may fill up data5...), generate sorted bams, delete sams, and run Pilon
+* Contact Pierre re: eutrophication data

+* Check Pilon - a.)
+Did samtools finish successfully? b.)
+Did Pilon finsih successfully?
+  * Check temp file on data21; can delete the original .sam files on data5 if everything was successful